QuadSpinner/Gaea-Docs/Reference/Nodes/Erosion--Coast.md

+---
+uid: Erosion--Coast
+title: Coast
+---

-The Coast node creates a coastal region on the terrain.
+nThe Coast node creates a coastal region on the terrain.
 The coast can be either a smooth transition (beaches) or a strong transition (cliffs).

 | Setting         | Values      | Description |
 | :-------------- | :---------- | :---------- |